 - Certified Critical Care Registered Nurse (CCRN), American Association of Critical Care Nurses

 - Board Certified Nurse Executive (NE-BC), American Nurses Credentialing Center

 Cleveland, Ohio 44195

-LeadershipLeadership Dr. Albert is responsible for the management and oversight of all resources and research and innovation activity conducted within Cleveland Clinic Nursing’s Office of Research and Innovation.
-Through her leadership, Dr. Albert’s team mentors and coaches nurses as principals and co-investigators in research and evidence-based practice to improve patient outcomes and healthcare provider clinical, education, information technology and quality efficiency and effectiveness.
+Dr. Albert is responsible for the management and oversight of all resources, research and innovation activity conducted within Cleveland Clinic Nursing’s Office of Research and Innovation.
+Through her leadership, Dr. Albert’s team mentors and coaches nurses as principal and co-investigators in research and evidence-based practice to improve patient outcomes and healthcare provider clinical, education, information technology and quality efficiency and effectiveness.
 The team also assist with implementation science/translation of research into practice, when warranted.
-In addition, her team assists nurses to cultivate innovative ideas.
+In addition, her team assists nurses to bring forward and cultivate innovative ideas.
 For both research and innovation, her team provides services throughout the health system.
 A tenured nurse scientist, she actively conducts studies through her programs of research: understanding bio-behavioral issues that impact self-care adherence in heart failure, clinical outcomes of patients with heart failure; and, improving conformity to recommended heart failure care advocated in national guidelines.
 In 2018, she spearheaded the development of d a Distance-Mediated Post-Doctoral Clinical Research Fellowship to advance post-doctorate nurses’ knowledge and skills in research methodologies, conduct, and analysis and provide them with foundational information in collaborative practices and funding that will promote a successful career as a nurse scientist.

 Clinical Practice & Teaching